 Application forms should be provided directly to Bangkok School of Management via our online application form.
 Simply click on the ‘Apply Online’ button or visit our campus.

-Here is the list of documents required for the Master’s through Research admissions:
+Here is the list of documents required for the Master of Science in Mental Health Psychology (Self-Study Mode) admissions:

 - Education Certificates + Transcripts